zanreal-labs/legal/en/legal/inactivity-policy.md

 ## Deployment URL squatting policy

-We prohibit squatting of free *.zanreal.app domain names, and these domain names may not be inactively held for future use.
+We prohibit squatting of free *.rscl.it domain names, and these domain names may not be inactively held for future use.
 Inactive registrations may be renamed or removed by our staff at their discretion.
 Keep in mind that not all activity on ZanReal Labs is publicly visible.

 Attempts to sell, buy, or solicit other forms of payment in exchange for deployment URLs are prohibited and may result in permanent account suspension.